SARAMALI15792/browser_use_controller/README.md

 1. The **Gemini API Key** is loaded from the environment.
 2. A **ChatGoogleGenerativeAI** model is created using **Google's Gemini Flash**.
-3. The **Agent** executes tasks, like searching YouTube and playing videos.
+3. The **Agent** executes tasks based on the prompt you provide.
+For example, you can tell the agent to search for a specific YouTube channel and gather information about it.
 4. It runs asynchronously using **asyncio** for smooth performance.

 ---